-The Animal Haven is a 501(c)(3) charitable organization whose mission since 1948 has been to provide a safe and humane refuge for homeless, abandoned, or surrendered cats and dogs, while we strive to find them loving, permanent homes.
+The Animal Haven is a 501(c)(3) charitable organization whose mission since 1948 has been to provide humane refuge for homeless, abandoned, or surrendered cats and dogs, while we strive to find them loving, permanent homes.

 What We Do

 The Animal Haven is a private, not-for-profit animal shelter that has been providing refuge to homeless cats and dogs since 1948.
 The Animal Haven was established as a no-kill shelter, which it continues to be to this day.
 This means that we will not euthanize an animal, except when it is in the best interest of a sick or dying animal.
 The shelter is located in a beautiful, wooded area on a seven-acre parcel of land in North Haven, Connecticut.